fadado/shed/docs/reference-hub.md

     Pull an image or a repository from a registry

-      -a, --all-tags=false            Download all tagged images in the repository --disable-content-trust=true    Skip image verification
+      -a, --all-tags                  Download all tagged images in the repository --disable-content-trust=true    Skip image verification
-      --help=false                    Print usage
+      --help                          Print usage

 ## push